 Calcium is involved in bone and teeth development, blood clotting, muscle contractions, nerve impulse transmission, cardiac regulation, and many other body functions.
-So, it’s very important to keep up with
+So, it’s a very important mineral to keep up with.

 There are many times that calcium is a problem because intake is not in the proper proportion with other minerals.
 Many years ago researchers determined that for proper metabolism and bone development, calcium should be in a 2:1 ratio with phosphorus.
 In reality there is an acceptable range that calcium can be in relation to phosphorus of 1.5:1 to 8:1, and no ill effects have been seen.

 However, many people feel they have to bring calcium and phosphorus to a 2:1 ratio.
 With feedlot rations, where you can control all of the feeds the animals get, that is a very reachable goal.
 But when you are dealing with native pastures that can have a ratio of as much as 10:1, adding enough phosphorus to bring that back to a 2:1 ration is nearly impossible, and is definitely not economical.

 And not necessary.
 As I said before, research has shown that as much as an 8:1 ratio was not detrimental to nutrient metabolism or bone development.
 So as long as you can supplement enough phosphorus to close the native forage ratio to within the 8:1 the livestock will be all right.